h4ckyou/CSEAN24/rev/deestructor/solution/index.md

 ![image](https://github.com/user-attachments/assets/1fb73a9a-179e-4623-b0d5-dc0472e42f47)

 There are two ways you can go about this:
-- Just checking the list of functions in IDA
+- Just "smartly" checking the list of available functions in IDA
 - Researching about "destructors in C"

 I'll start from the first one.
 Loading it into IDA we should get this